zjxxxxxxxxx/open-editor/README.md

 > Requires React version 15+.

 `OpenEditor` needs to be used with [`@babel/plugin-transform-react-jsx-source`](https://babeljs.io/docs/babel-plugin-transform-react-jsx-source), which is a plugin for getting source code line and column information.
 Usually you don't have to pay attention to this thing because it is mainly built into the scaffolding tool.
-If you encounter the problem that `open-editor` cannot open the code editor, this will It will be a way to troubleshoot the problem.
+If you encounter the problem that `OpenEditor` cannot open the code editor, this will It will be a way to troubleshoot the problem.

 ### Vue